exesse/dot-proxy/README.md

 * Prone to denial of service attacks.
 Could be resolved by specifying maximum pool size of threads for TCP/UDP servers.
 * Still prone to spoofing in between client and proxy communications.
 * Trusted CA should be explicitly specified.
 * BIND 9 does not support TLS by default.
-This means if the first nameserver does not have record we are querying for it may simply fallback to plain tcp in recursion to another nameserver [[3]](#3).
+If the first nameserver does not have requested record it may simply fallback to plain tcp in recursion to another nameserver [[3]](#3).

 **Microservices integration:**
 * Comes packed as docker container and ready to be deployed.
-* Several instances could be combined with front facing load balancer in docker-compose file to upstream queries in some sort of round-robin.*
+* Several instances could be combined with front-facing load balancer in docker-compose file to upstream queries in some sort of round-robin.*
 * For deployment in k8s the proxy should be specified as nameserver or kube-dns(CoreDNS) should be configured respectively.

 **Improvements:**
-* To decrease latency of clients queries caching on proxy side should be used.
+* To decrease latency for clients queries caching on proxy side should be used.
 * Temporary block for client that sends too much queries at a time should be implemented.
 * Correct thread termination on system signals should be implemented.
 As well as error handlers should be added.
-* Fallback on other public\private DNS over TLS(DoT) server should be implemented.
+* Fallback on other public\private DNS over TLS(DoT) server could be implemented.
 * Extra layer of security which compares query's result with other DoT may be added.**
 * Lame Duck State could be added to inform about overload and explicitly requests clients to send request to other server.
 * Monitoring and\or alerting features could be added.